sergij14/sergij14/README.md

-Front-End Engineer with years of experience in designing, developing, and optimizing high-performance web applications.
+Software Engineer with years of experience in designing, developing, and optimizing high-performance web applications.
 Leveraging JavaScript, TypeScript, React.js, and Node.js to deliver innovative and scalable solutions.